dev10110/ros2-video-view/README.md

 ```
 Don't forget to set the `image_topic` and source your workspace!

+A GUI will pop up and it will show you the video stream.
+To exit, press `ESC` or `q`.

 You can also run it as a composable node, using the component `video_view::VideoViewer`

 ## Parameters: